 Always remember this is a business transaction.
 It can be hard because it is your home that you have lived in for a long time.
 When you get an offer, everything is negotiable such as:

 The first offer a buyer submits will have a lot of things that a buyer will ask for.
 You can expect a lower price, seller paid closing costs, and some special stipulations.
-Do not take it personal, it is business.
+Do not take it personally, it is business.
 Evaluate the offer and talk with your Realtor.
 Counter with price and terms that you feel are fair.

-Repairs are always an issue, most buyers feel they should have a majority of the repairs completed by seller.
+Repairs are always an issue, most buyers feel they should have a majority of the repairs completed by the seller.
 This is not the case.
 The idea behind repairs is that everything is negotiable.
 This means that a good buyers’ agent will have the buyers focus on the major items in a house.
 This would include:

 These items are important in the overall structure and functionality of the home.
 So when a repair amendment is presented to you, don’t get frustrated.
 Work through each repair item on your list and decide if you want to fix it or not.

-If the buyer is getting financing the bank will complete an appraisal.
+If the buyer is getting financing, the bank will complete an appraisal.
 The appraisal is done to determine the value of the house.
 If the appraisal comes in at the purchase price or higher, everything is ok.
 If it comes in lower, the seller has three options.

 The closing for a seller is much easier than a buyer.
 The seller will only sign a few documents such as the settlement statement and the deed.
-When a seller comes to closing they have to make sure that they have done all contractual and agreed upon items in the contract.
-These can possibly include:
+When a seller comes to closing, they have to make sure that they have done all contractual and agreed upon items in the contract.
+These can include:

 A seller will also need to bring the keys, garage door openers, any manuals, and a picture ID.

-Total Atlanta Group is client and customer service focused, not benefit driven.
+Total Atlanta Group is client and customer service focused, not benefit-driven.
 If you are interested in selling your home, we invite you to meet us today.